hashicorp/design-system/website/docs/components/tabs/partials/guidelines/guidelines.md

 We don’t recommend using a nested tab structure, but if you must, don’t go beyond 2 levels of nesting.
 If finding that you need to go beyond 2 levels of nesting, consider using another navigation pattern or re-evaluating the information architecture of your product.
 !!!

-When nesting tabs, regardless of if your content area consists of contained or non-contained components; we recommed:
+When nesting tabs, regardless of if your content area consists of contained or non-contained components; we recommend:

 - 24px above each Tabs instance
 - 16px between each Tabs instance and its corresponding content area